freeCodeCamp/learn-bash-by-building-a-boilerplate/TUTORIAL.md

 ### 585.1

-Remind me of the files here by listing the contents.
+Remind yourself of the files here by listing the contents.

 #### HINTS